vantage-sh/docs.vantage.sh/docs/enabling_gcp_billing_export.md

 Before you enable Cloud Billing data exports, you will need to create a project to store the data.
 If you have multiple Cloud Billing accounts, you will need to enable Cloud Billing exports, individually, on each account.

 :::tip Recommendation
-We recommend that you create a dedicated project to store all Cloud Billing data, rather than using an existing project.
+We recommend you create a dedicated project to store all Cloud Billing data, rather than using an existing project.
 :::

 The project needs to be linked to the same Cloud Billing account that you plan to enable the Cloud Billing data export on.
 If you need help assigning a project to a Cloud Billing account, follow the  [Cloud Billing documentation](https://cloud.google.com/billing/docs/how-to/modify-project#confirm_billing_is_enabled_on_a_project).